-Here at Shield-Safety we pray for the people in Las Vegas and their families.
+Here at Shield-Safety, we pray for the people in Las Vegas and their families.
 We are grateful for the quick response of medics and for those who worked to get people to safety.
 Share to better prepare the world for the unexpected.

 There was no way to predict such a terrible event could occur.
 School shootings, public bombings, natural disasters cannot be ignored.
 Take the time to sit with your family and discuss what you can better do to prepare yourselves.
-We advise every public location or places where groups gather to have trauma bags that carry those emergency items.
+We advise every public location or place where groups gather to have trauma bags that carry those emergency items.